-This authentic West African peanut soup recipe is made with simple ingredients like peanut butter and tomato paste, but the flavor is unique and delicious!
+This West African peanut soup recipe is made with simple ingredients like peanut butter and tomato paste, but has a unique delicious flavor!

 What is peanut soup

 Peanut soup is an African recipe that’s very popular in West Africa, and especially in Ghana.
 I grew up in Sierra Leone, so the version we used to eat may slightly vary from other regional versions.
 But essentially, the recipe is made up of ground peanuts (or peanut butter) with tomato paste and spices.